Aw, sugar. That’s my first thought anytime I’ve got bad news.

 Being in a technical role, I’m no stranger to this problem.
 Whenever I’m breaking bad news to someone, it’s usually for one of four reasons:

-- We don’t have the capability to do what’s being asked
+- We very clearly don’t have the capability

-- We don’t have the capability, despite assuming otherwise (trickier)
+- We don’t have the capability, but assumed otherwise (trickier)

 How to Deliver Bad News to Stakeholders